 Maintenance of this information need not be onerous.
 It can be kept in a notebook, an Excel spreadsheet, or a text document.
-It needs to be available to anyone with a need to interact with the server in some administrative function.
+It must be available to anyone with a need to interact with the server for some administrative function.
 Additional information about inventories can be found at https://security.ucsb.edu/faculty-staff/inventories

 Servers must be physically and logically secure.
 Hardware devices should be in properly secured rooms or data centers.
 They require adequate power and cooling.
 Logical (virtual) servers must be properly secured as well.
 Administrative credentials should be tightly controlled and access to virtual servers and to host configuration of guest servers must be limited to knowledgeable staff.
 Mistakes in administering host servers, whether physical or in the cloud, can have devastating consequences to the guest systems where the work gets done.

 Remember that servers should run anti-malware solutions.
 They are not just for PC’s anymore.
 Even Linux servers that interact with PCs should run anti-malware to prevent the server from spreading malware between different clients.
 Department IT staff have access to Sophos licenses that run on Windows and Linux

 The key to secure server administration is reducing the attack surface by turning off unused services.
 A server should not respond to any port that is not hosting an intended operating service.
 If you aren’t using file or printer sharing, turn it off.
 If you’re not using SNMP, turn it off.
 If you’re not hosting a web server, turn the service off.
 Don’t let your site be profiled by displaying a generic Apache or IIS page.